 Making your own hyaluronic acid serum is one of the easiest and BEST things you can do for skin elasticity, hydration, and reducing the appearance of fine lines and wrinkles.
 It is suited for all skin types even sensitive skin.
 A DIY hyaluronic serum should be a part of everyone’s skincare routine and today, I’m going to show you how easy and affordable it is to make your own!

-This DIY hyaluronic acid serum recipe has become one of the most popular recipes and I can understand why.
+This DIY hyaluronic acid serum recipe has become one of my most popular recipes and I can understand why.
 A hyaluronic acid serum can be a powerful anti aging tool!
-It’s a water based serum which is extremely beneficial for acting as a vehicle to get a facial oil deeper into the skin but much more importantly, hyaluronic acid has incredible anti aging benefits for skin!
+It’s a water based serum which is extremely beneficial for acting as a vehicle to get a facial oil deeper into the skin but much more importantly, hyaluronic acid has incredible anti aging benefits!

 What is Hyaluronic Acid?